sebsto/amplify-ios-getting-started/01_introduction.md

 ## What you Will Learn

 This tutorial will walk you through the steps to create a simple iOS application discussed above.
-You will learn:
+You will learn to:

 - Manage serverless cloud backend from the command line

-- Authentication: Add auth to your app to enable sign-in and sign-out
+- Add auth to your app to enable sign-in and sign-out

-- Database and Storage: Add a GraphQL API, database, and storage solution
+- Add a GraphQL API, database, and storage solution

 - Share your backend between multiple projects.

 ## Modules

 This tutorial is divided into five short modules.
-You must complete each module in order before moving on to the next one.
+You must complete each module in order, before moving on to the next one.

 - [Create an iOS App](02_create_ios_app.md) (10 minutes): Create an iOS app and test it in the iPhone simulator.